-- Click the Restore button in the far right.
+- Scroll down to the Restore Files section and click the Restore button on the far right.

 - Choose from the following sections: